loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 ## What gets deployed

 - **Kargo operator** — installed via Helm into the `kargo` namespace; UI available at the configured Kargo host
+- **Argo Rollouts** - leveraged for Kargo stage verification with its `AnalysisTemplate` custom resource
 - **Forgejo runner (vind self-contained only)** — shared CI runner in the `forgejo` namespace; builds and pushes the demo app image on every commit to `src/` or `helm-chart/`
 - **Progressive Delivery demo** — classic dev → staging → prod pipeline
 - **Pre-Prod Gate demo** — pre-prod vCluster → prod pipeline